 Word of mouth: Although respondents considered this medium far less important than newspapers—only 10.5% considered it the top source of water-source information, as compared to the 45.7% who identified newspapers (Id.)—its susceptibility to opinion is disquieting.
 Considering how few Palouse Basin residents view the declining aquifer problem as a pressing concern, it is fair to presume that residents who rely on the word of their neighbor view the problem with a comparable lack of urgency.
 Moreover, the manner in which information spreads through this medium is beyond any instrument of control.
 The only way to counteract it is for entities to provide accurate, understandable data—and hope that candor prevails.

-Water department literature: The problem here isn’t with accuracy, it’s with uniformity and completeness.
+Water department literature: The problem here is not with accuracy, it’s with uniformity and completeness.
 Although the issues being presented to the six primary entities—four cities, two universities—appear relatively consistent under the direction of the PBAC, the rural resident who draws water from a private well isn’t apt to be sensitive to any municipal concerns.
 To be effective, information provided needs to be the product of a coordinated effort that encompasses all entities—including rural residents of Whitman and Latah counties.
 PBAC literature noticeably lacks any data regarding the groundwater consumption of private well owners.
 By implication, or rather omission thereof, these well owners probably do not consider themselves to be part of the problem.
-That would explain why they are as a group are reluctant to participate in or fund water-conservation measures (Id.).
+That would explain why they are as a group reluctant to participate in or fund water-conservation measures (Id.).

 Outreach